varungohil/varungohil.github.io/proj_pages/meta.md

 exploring the range of memory architectures using DRAM and NVMs.

-Prof. Manu recently gave a talk involving META at SNIA India conference.
+Prof. Manu recently gave a talk involving META at the SDC SNIA India conference.
 <iframe width="560" height="315" src="https://www.youtube.com/embed/hIOYD5gAUdk" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+The initial prototype for the tool for presented at MobiCom'18. <br>
+You can find the resources here : <a href = "/docs/pubs/META.pdf">Paper</a>, <a href = "https://docs.google.com/presentation/d/1BJonBRxkPjMUGhd_4CiFOFjjnG64ieMqjCokuaHfrkA/edit?usp=sharing">Slides</a>, <a href = "/bibtexs/meta.bib">Bibtex</a>